center-for-threat-informed-defense/threat-modeling-with-attack/docs/question-2.rst

 Layer 3: Malicious Software TTPs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-**Goal:** Compile a list of TTPs that have been used for the execution of publicly available (malicious) tools.
+**Goal:** Compile a list of relevant TTPs executed by malicious tools targeting your technology platform.

 The next step will follow a similar process to the steps above.
 To start, an organization should always compile internal data first.
 This can be done by utilizing datasets within any TIPs you use as well as any previous threats your company has seen.
 Starting with the known and building on the new data allows for a more exhaustive list of TTPs while ensuring company-specific data is considered.